-Unit: Producing/Presenting
+Unit: Producing

 Unit Summary: Students will demonstrate an understanding of how and why art is created.
 Students will analyze, interpret or convey meaning to the creation of their art using the skills, media, and methods during creating, performing, and/or presenting works of media and visual art.

-Students will understand that presenting and sharing of objects, artifacts, artworks, and media influence and shape ideas, beliefs and experiences.
+Students will understand that presenting and sharing of objects, artifacts and artworks influence and shape ideas, beliefs and experiences.